nboldhq/docs/src/quickstart/update-app-packages.md

 3. A new tab is added
 4. A new capability is here like including a bot
 5. Icon change
-6. Microsoft has made a change in the manifests schema
+6. Microsoft has made a change in the schema of the manifest

-7.
-You may need to update the nBold App Packages.
-Here are a few steps to do so.
+Here is how to Update the nBold App Packages:

 ***